SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2

 Why is this new arrangement being offered now?

-Lease-to-own solar is being offered now as a way to offset the ending of the residential solar tax credit.
+This option is being offered now as a way to offset the ending of the residential solar tax credit.
 Until now, homeowners and leasing companies had the same option to benefit from the solar tax credit.
 This arrangement is now being put in place as homeowners will no longer be eligible for it.

 Go Solar with Solar Discovery